So you want to make millions of dollars selling online courses and digital products?

 Online course platform features to look for

-Provide a high quality content management system where you can upload videos, text, downloadable PDF documents, tests and quizzes in a way that looks great.
+Provide a high quality content management system where you can upload videos, text, downloadable PDF documents and organize everything in an easy to use way.

-Provide quality custom landing pages for your courses, buy buttons and a clean and easy checkout process to help drive sales.
+Does the platform you’re looking at provide quality customizable sales pages for your courses, big buy buttons, sales video and a clean and easy checkout process to help drive sales.

 Quality checkout page and easy process